InhabitancyCocoon/triton_learning/README.md

 - Be careful of the dtype used for input, computation, accumulation and the output.
 - Be careful of the alignment and edge case.
 - Leave the ref link, it will help you in the future.
+- Use ` ls ~/.triton/cache` to check the kernel compilation cache.